OLIMEX/ESP32-C6-EVB/HARDWARE/README.md

 # ESP32-C6-EVB

-STL files for a 3d printed case can be gound in directory "3D printed case".
+Design files for Olimex ESP32-C6-EVB.
+Board is made with KiCAD.
+This is an open-source hardware project.

-All STL files are created with Fusion 360
+STL files for a 3d printed case can be found in directory "3D printed case".
+All STL files were created with Fusion 360.